Our organisation

 From working closely with communities & travelling across Leeds with her music & arts digital workshops, she found a role at LEEDS 2023 in community engagement, supporting the production of community arts events as a part of the year of culture.
 Since her start in community music, she has delved into wider community arts & media, creating opportunities & spaces for people to explore their creativity and find their voices.

-Agnes is our Community Radio Facilitator, overseeing the creation of radio programmes and podcasts for East Leeds Community Radio.
+Agnes is our Head of Radio, overseeing the creation of radio programmes and podcasts for East Leeds Community Radio.
 She also facilitates courses and workshops on broadcasting to help people from our community and beyond develop confidence, share visions for their community and connect with the wider city and world beyond East Leeds.

 Business Manager – Adrian Sinclair